CSCfi/csc-user-guide/docs/data/datasets/hosting-datasets-at-CSC.md

 - does the data contain personal information and/or sensitive data
 - what level of security does your data require

+After you have decided which storage solution to use, you should take some minutes to think through how you [organize your data](metadata-and-documentation.md#data-organization).

 ## When the research project ends

 As the research project ends, you need to consider: